Theycallmeki/Thesis_Flask/README.md

 python -m ml.analyze_behavior

-Check outputs in the ml/ folder.
+Outputs will be saved automatically in the ml/ folder.